Deadline is Feb. 16 for consultants who want to assist in UCC executive search

 In a search process described in the UCC Bylaws, the Board must recommend a single nominee to the 2023 General Synod.
 It’s the Synod’s responsibility — by vote of at least 60 percent of its delegates — to “call by election” the next general minister and president.

-To start the process, the Board has appointed a Transition Planning Committee, chaired by one of its members, the Rev. Emma Brewer-Wallin of Allston, Mass.
+To start the process, the Board has appointed a Transition Planning Committee, chaired by one of its members, the Rev. Noah Brewer-Wallin of Allston, Mass.
 In addition to recommending an executive search firm, it will seek nominees for the GMP search committee, whose composition is also described in the Bylaws.

 The Board hopes to choose a search consultant no later than its March 2022 meeting, said its chair, the Rev. Cameron Barr, in the Jan.
 25 letter to the church.
 “We believe,” Barr said, “that a search firm will aid the search committee in understanding who we are as a church and organization, ensure that the broadest possible pool of qualified candidates is encouraged to apply, and offer critical logistical support to the process.”